Ir para o conteúdo principal

 Discounts on Elsevier services

-We offer reviewers discounts for several Elsevier services, including Elsevier’s WebShop abre em uma nova guia/janela, which offers professional English language editing, translation and illustration services for researchers preparing their articles, and the Elsevier Book Store abre em uma nova guia/janela.
+We offer reviewers discounts for several Elsevier services, including Elsevier’s WebShop abre em uma nova guia/janela, which offers professional English language editing and translation services for researchers preparing their articles, and the Elsevier Book Store abre em uma nova guia/janela.
 These can be redeemed via Reviewer Hub.

 Access the Elsevier Reviewer Hub abre em uma nova guia/janela